 Samoyed

-There are a lot of cute, white fluff ball dogs out there, and Samoyeds are among the biggest of the bunch.
-This working dog got its start in Siberia, where it herded and protected reindeer in temperatures that could reach –60 degrees.
+There are a lot of cute, white fluffballs out there, and Samoyeds are among the biggest of the bunch.
+This working dog comes from Siberia, where it herded and protected reindeer in temperatures that could reach minus 60 degrees Fahrenheit.
 Most Samoyeds now have an easier lifestyle, but they still like to be engaged in play or exercise.
 Their ultra-thick double coat sheds year-round, so have that dog brush ready!
-Fun fact: They’re one of the best Russian dog breeds that has an interesting history.

 Siberian husky

-Often with one blue eye and one brown, elegant Siberian huskies are friendly with kids and other animals.
+The Siberian husky is another Russian dog breed that is quite popular.
+Often featuring striking blue eyes (or one blue eye and one brown), elegant Siberian huskies are friendly with kids and other animals.
 They do have a strong chase instinct and need room to run—though not necessarily pulling a sled across the Arctic tundra.
-Insulated against the cold climate from which they originated, these beauties need frequent brushing, yet infrequent baths—they’re one of the cleanest breeds out there.
+Insulated against the cold climate from which they originated, these beauties need frequent brushing yet infrequent baths, as they’re one of the cleanest breeds out there.

 Old English sheepdog

 Peekaboo!
-Old English sheepdogs are known for their fabulous fluffy coats, including fur that frequently covers their eyes and gives them a comic look.
-While an OES may very well be the clown of the family, caring for its coat is no joke—he needs to be brushed several times a week, and his paw fur needs to be trimmed to keep it from matting and accumulating assorted dirt and crud.
-And OES owners, be advised: Shedding happens.
+Old English sheepdogs are known for their fabulously fluffy coats, including fur that frequently covers their eyes and gives them a comic look.
+While an OES may very well be the clown of the family, caring for its coat is no joke—they need to be brushed several times a week, and their paw fur needs to be trimmed to keep it from matting and accumulating assorted dirt and crud.
+And OES owners, be advised: Serious shedding happens.

 Rough collie